Summer Reading Requirement

 The second purpose of the assignment is to prepare you for the college-level environment.
 During opening week, you will have your first opportunity to discuss the summer reading book.
 Then, when you begin classes you may discuss and write about this book.

 Summer Reading for 2013

-The Summer Reading Committee chose Damien Echols' Life After Death, as the summer text for the fall semester of 2013.
+The Summer Reading Committee chose Madeline Miller's The Song of Achilles, as the summer text for the fall semester of 2014.
 Incoming students are required to purchase and complete the reading before their arrival on campus in the fall.